inspireui/mstore/wordpress/wp-content/plugins/webp-express/README.txt

 = When is feature X coming? / Roadmap =
 No schedule.
 I move forward as time allows.
 I currently spend a lot of time answering questions in the support forum.
 If someone would be nice and help out answering questions here, it would allow me to spend that time developing.
 Also, donations would allow me to turn down some of the more boring requests from my customers, and speed things up here.

+Right now I am focusing on the File Manager.
+I would like to add possibility for converting, bulk converting, viewing conversion logs, viewing stats, etc.

+Here are other things in pipeline:
-Here are my current plans ahead: 0.21 will probably be a file manager-like interface for converting / bulk converting / viewing conversion logs / comparing original vs webp visually - kind of a merge of current "test converter" and "bulk conversion" interfaces, and with an addition of a file explorer.
-0.22 might allow excluding certain files and folders.
-0.23 could be supporting Save-Data header in Varied Image Responses mode (send extra compressed images to clients who wants to use as little bandwidth as possible).
-0.21 might be displaying rules for NGINX.
-0.24 might be an effort to allow webp for all browsers using [this javascript library](http://libwebpjs.hohenlimburg.org/v0.6.0/).
+- Excluding certain files and folders.
+- Supporting Save-Data header in Varied Image Responses mode (send extra compressed images to clients who wants to use as little bandwidth as possible).
+- Displaying rules for NGINX.
+- Allow webp for all browsers using [this javascript library](http://libwebpjs.hohenlimburg.org/v0.6.0/).
 Unfortunately, the javascript library does not (currently) support srcset attributes, which is why I moved this item down the priority list.
 We need srcset to be supported for the feature to be useful.
-0.26 might be WAMP support.

 The current milestones, their subtasks and their progress can be viewed here: https://github.com/rosell-dk/webp-express/milestones

 If you wish to affect priorities, it is certainly possible.
 You can try to argue your case in the forum or you can simply let the money do the talking.
 By donating as little as a cup of coffee on [ko-fi.com/rosell](https://ko-fi.com/rosell), you can leave a wish.
 I shall take these wishes into account when prioritizing between new features.

+= Beta testing =
+I generally create a pre-release before publishing.
+If you [follow me on ko-fi](https://ko-fi.com/rosell), you will get notified when a pre-release is available.
+I generally create a pre-release on fridays and mark it as stable on mondays.
+In order to download a pre-release, go to [the advanced page](https://wordpress.org/plugins/webp-express/advanced/) and scroll down to "Please select a specific version to download".
+I don't name the pre-releases different.
+You will just see the next version here before it is available the usual way.

 = Can I buy you a cup of coffee? =
 You sure can!
 To do so, [go here!](https://ko-fi.com/rosell).
 If payment doesn't work for your country, [try here instead](https://buymeacoff.ee/rosell).